ozana-buljan/lakescapes-app/README.md

 # Udacity FEND Project #8:  **LakEscapes** - Neighbourhood Map App

- This project's purpose is to build a single page web application from scratch using ReactJS and to add features provided by external APIs (like Maps Javascript API and FourSquare Places APi), focusing on components, props and state.
+ This is eighth and final project for Udacity's FEND.
+Project's purpose is to build a single page web application (from scratch!) using ReactJS and to add features provided by external APIs (like Maps Javascript API and FourSquare Places APi), focusing on components, props and state.